react-native-community/cli/docs/dependencies.md

 #### platforms.ios.configurations

 An array of build configurations which will include the dependency.
 If the array is empty, your dependency will be installed in all configurations.
-If you're working on a helper library, you should set debug as a value, to avoid shipping it as a part of the release process.
+If you're working on a helper library that should only be included in development, such as a replacement for the React Native development menu, you should set this to `['debug']` to avoid shipping the library in a release build.
 For more details, see [`build configurations`](https://guides.cocoapods.org/syntax/podfile.html#pod).

 #### platforms.android.sourceDir